 How can you avoid being a victim?

-1. Be skeptical.
+- Be skeptical.

-Beware of any changes in wiring instructions, like those that have you wire money to a company that is not the same name as the title company you’re using.
+Beware of any changes in wiring instructions, like those that have you wire money to a company that is not the same name as the title company you’re using. - Ask for phone calls.

 Ask for all wire transfer instructions to be delivered to you via phone with the number listed on the title company’s website.
-If you receive an email that details changes in the wire transfer instructions and that email contains a phone number, don’t call it.
+If you receive an email that details changes in the wire transfer instructions and that email contains a phone number, don’t call it. - Verify all communications.

 Call the title company immediately after you send any funds via wire transfer to verify it right away.
-This check-in will give you the confirmation that you sent the funds to the appropriate account and the confidence and peace of mind that the transaction wasn’t real estate fraud.
+This check-in will give you the confirmation that you sent the funds to the appropriate account and the confidence and peace of mind that the transaction wasn’t real estate fraud. - Confirm the details.

-Ask your bank to confirm the account number as well as the name listed on the account before sending a wire transfer.
+Ask your bank to confirm the account number as well as the name listed on the account before sending a wire transfer. - Learn to spot a fraudulent email.

 There are telltale signs that an email is a fraud.
 Look for misspellings, poor grammar and mistakes in the content.
 Many times, the property address is spelled incorrectly, dollar figures are missing dollar signs, and the return email address doesn’t match, or the company name is spelled incorrectly.